mozmeao/www-admin/content/home/card_9.en-US.md

 tag_label: "Security"
 aspect_ratio: "16-9"
 highres_image: true
+desc: "Hackers know that many people are shopping online, and it’s likely why hacking spikes this time of year.
+These tips can help you be safer."
 ---
-Hackers know that many people are shopping online, and it’s likely why hacking spikes this time of year.
-These tips can help you be safer.